Ford Motor Company PESTEL/PESTLE Analysis

 Technological Factors in Ford’s Business

-1. Rising use of mobile computing (opportunity)
+1. Rising use of smart technology (opportunity)

 2. Increasing use of online fulfillment services (opportunity)

-3. Limited network of alternative fuel stations (threat)
+4. Expanding but limited network of alternative fuel stations (threat)

 Ecological/Environmental Factors

 Ecological concerns partly determine the conditions of Ford’s remote or macro-environment.
-Issues regarding the natural environment are considered in this component of the PESTEL/PESTLE analysis.
+Issues regarding the natural environment are considered in this component of the PESTLE analysis.
 The most significant ecological external factors in Ford’s business are as follows:

 1. Climate change (opportunity)

-2. Low-carbon trend (opportunity)
+2. The low-carbon trend (opportunity)

 3. Declining oil reserves (opportunity)